ArnaoutLab/sentropy/README.md

 sentropy(P, similarity=similarity_function, X=elements)    # X contains arguments needed by the similarity_function
 ```

-## Representativeness of each of two classes for the whole dataset
+## How well each class represents the whole dataset

 Representativeness ($\rho$) is the reciprocal of beta diversity, which measures distinctiveness.
 ```